-In the United States, a government program known as welfare provides money and helps with basic necessities for those in need.
-Welfare, as a government agency, has many branches such as Aid to Families with Dependent Children (AFDC), Temporary Assistance for Needy Families (TANF), and the Supplemental Nutrition Assistance Program (SNAP), commonly known as food stamps.
-Government welfare is basically a redistribution of wealth: money is gathered through taxation of working people in order to give to it to those who are not working or who are not earning enough to sustain their families.
-In light of some biblical passages that command everyone to “carry his own load” (Galatians 6:5), some Christians question the morality of going on welfare or receiving government hand-outs.
+In the United States, various government programs known collectively as “welfare” provide money and help with basic necessities for those in need.
+Welfare for those in need comes through such programs as Aid to Families with Dependent Children (AFDC), Temporary Assistance for Needy Families (TANF), and the Supplemental Nutrition Assistance Program (SNAP), commonly called “food stamps.”
+Government welfare is basically a redistribution of wealth: money is gathered through taxation of working people and given to those who are not working or who are not earning enough to sustain themselves.
+In light of some biblical passages that command everyone to “carry their own load” (Galatians 6:5), some Christians question the morality of going on welfare or receiving government handouts.

 First of all, God has made it clear that the care of widows and orphans is a top priority for Him and should be also for His people (Malachi 3:5; Exodus 22:22; Deuteronomy 24:20; James 1:27).
-This task was given to the Israelites under the theocracy and later to the church.
-One of the first ministries of the early church was the feeding of widows (Acts 6:1), but even this act of “welfare” had stipulations.
-First Timothy 5:9–10 gives these parameters: “No widow may be put on the list of widows unless she is over sixty, has been faithful to her husband, and is well known for her good deeds, such as bringing up children, showing hospitality, washing the feet of the Lord’s people, helping those in trouble and devoting herself to all kinds of good deeds.”
+One of the first ministries of the early church was the feeding of widows (Acts 6:1), but even this act of “welfare” had stipulations: “No widow may be put on the list of widows unless she is over sixty, has been faithful to her husband, and is well known for her good deeds, such as bringing up children, showing hospitality, washing the feet of the Lord’s people, helping those in trouble and devoting herself to all kinds of good deeds” (1 Timothy 5:9–10).
 Welfare through the church was limited to widows who were destitute through no fault of their own and had no family to care for them (1 Timothy 5:3–8).